 - Extra revisions

-Freelance writers usually work on multiple projects at the same time, and many of these projects are scheduled months in advance.
+Freelance writers usually work on multiple projects simultaneously, many of which are scheduled months in advance.
 If you need a quick turnaround time, the writer may have to reschedule other projects or work extra hours to write your content.
-Most freelancers charge a premium for this kind of flexibility.
+Remember the plumber analogy?
+If you need someone to tackle a major leak ASAP, you pay a premium for priority status.
+Likewise, freelancers often charge a premium for flexibility.

-It’s important to have reasonable expectations when it comes to turnaround time.
-While it’s possible to write a short blog post in 24 hours, a writer needs much more time to collect data for a case study or interview sources for a long-form article.
+Even if you’re paying extra for a fast turnaround, you should have reasonable expectations.
+While writing a short blog post in 24 hours is possible, a writer may need more time to collect data for a case study or interview sources for a long-form article.

-Writer Alyssa Brandt recommends writing a job description or request for a proposal (RFP) before you start looking for a writer.
-The document should spell out the knowledge, skills and abilities a freelancer needs to mesh well with your team.
-One of the most important considerations is the type of expertise required.
+It’s a good idea to write a job description or request for proposal before you start looking for a writer.
+The document should spell out the knowledge, skills, and abilities a freelancer needs to mesh well with your team.
+Consider the type of expertise required.
 Do you need a journalist who can write long-form articles about your business?
 How about a technical writer with experience writing user documentation for complex software packages?

-You should also think about whether the writer needs a specific degree or professional certification.
-If you’re hiring someone to write content about project management, for example, someone with the PMP certification is likely to provide deeper insight than a generalist writer without the PMP credential.
+You may also look for writers with specific degrees or professional certifications.
+If you’re hiring a writer to craft content about project management, someone with the Project Management Professional certification may provide deeper insight than a generalist writer without the PMP credential.

 Not all writing projects have the same requirements.
 Some clients provide templates and ask their writers to submit completed projects via email.
-Others want their writers to use a content management system (e.g., WordPress, Joomla) to write the content, add photos and come up with meta titles and descriptions.
+Others want their writers to use a content management system (e.g., WordPress, Joomla) to write the content, add photos, and develop meta titles and descriptions.

-At Crowd Content, we work with clients who have detailed requirements regarding keyword usage, formatting, backlinking and image use.
-Generally, the more detailed your requirements are, the more you can expect to pay a freelancer.
+At Crowd Content, we work with clients who have detailed requirements regarding keyword usage, formatting, backlinking, and image use.
+Generally, the more precise your requirements are, the more you can expect to pay a freelancer.

-Freelance writer rates also depend on whether you plan to give the author a byline or publish the work under your own name.
-Publishing under the name of a well-known writer gives your company added credibility, so you can expect to pay more to work with someone who allows you to use their byline on your site.
+Freelance writer rates also depend on whether you plan to give the author a byline or publish the work under your name.
+Publishing under the name of a well-known writer gives your company and website credibility — something Google’s algorithm loves and looks for — so you can expect to pay more if you include the writer’s byline on your site.

 Rates for Freelance Writing Services

-Carol Tice, an experienced journalist and the owner of Make a Living Writing, conducts an annual survey to determine how much freelance writers earn for various projects.
+Carol Tice, an experienced journalist and the owner of Make a Living Writing, conducted an annual survey to determine how much freelance writers earn for various projects.
 The 2020 survey included more than 600 participants at all levels of experience.
-Approximately 50% of respondents indicated that they earn more than $100 for a short blog post (500 to 800 words); another 24% reported they make $400 or more for a blog post of 1,000 to 2,000 words.
+Approximately 50% of respondents indicated making over $100 for a short blog post (500-800 words); for longer blog posts between 1,000 and 2,000 words, most writers reported earnings of up to $350.

 According to Tice, writers should expect to be paid hundreds of dollars per page for case studies and white papers, as they’re “heavy-duty lead generators for businesses that help them book millions in new revenue.”
-Pricing for short marketing emails ranged from $100 to $750 per email in 2020.
+Short marketing email prices ranged from $100 to $750 per email.

-When you work with Crowd Content, you get access to teams of freelancers willing to write at various pay rates.
-We’ll take a look at your budget and let you know what to expect in terms of quality and turnaround time.
+The rate for a buyer’s guide or email template might be slightly lower in each category, while the rate for technical writing, such as a white paper or case study, nearly doubles.
+When you work with Crowd Content, you get access to teams of freelancers who write at various pay rates.
+We review your budget and let you know what to expect regarding quality and turnaround time.